 - Future challenges and impacts: What challenges will we be facing in pest management in 2051?

-- Pest Free New Zealand 2050 (Sponsored by the Department of Conservation, New Zealand)
+- Predator Free New Zealand 2050 (Sponsored by the Department of Conservation, New Zealand)

 - Biotechnology and biocontrol